ahmedz35/zargham-test/docs/greenroof.md

   <img width="396" height="290" src="https://github.com/ahmedz35/zargham-test/blob/main/docs/Hamproj1.png">
 </p>

 *__Figure 2:__ Regions of recent development in the greater Hamilton Area, outside of the downtown area.
-These developing areas are good locations for the beginning of the proposed green roof project*
+These developing areas are good locations for the beginning of the proposed green roof project (City of Hamilton, 2020a; b).*
 <br>
 <br>